zuplo/docs/docs/articles/monetization-policy-setup.md

 2. Type `Monetization` in the search and select **Monetization**.

-The configuration of this policy is where you specify the meters that are required in order to call this API.
+The configuration of this policy is where you specify the meters that are required to call this API.
 For now, leave the configuration as is, you can always change it later.

 3. Be sure to save your changes.